Vaccine Trials And Infectious Diseases Research

 Since our founding in 1977 by a biostatistician, Emmes has been known as a “statistics-driven” CRO.
 Our expert biostatisticians can help you with protocol writing, study design, randomization and subject blinding, data collection and analysis, reporting and regulatory submissions (in collaboration with our regulatory team).

-If your vaccine or infectious disease study requires sophisticated analysis of genomic, proteomic, transcriptomic, metabolomic and other “omics” data analysis, you may wish to employ Emmes’ bioinformatics experts who can deliver a variety of solutions for you, including machine learning and other big-data analysis tools.Contact Us
+If your infectious disease or vaccines study requires sophisticated analysis of genomic, proteomic, transcriptomic, metabolomic and other “omics” data analysis, you may wish to employ Emmes’ bioinformatics experts who can deliver a variety of solutions for you, including machine learning and other big-data analysis tools.Contact Us

 Vaccines and Infectious Diseases Leaders